yulesa/glaciers/README.md

 ## Features
-- Batch decode EVM event logs files from multiple contracts using an ABI database.
+- Batch decodes EVM event logs files from multiple contracts using an ABI database.
 - Batch decode Polars DataFrames in Python or Rust.
-- Decode multiple logs from single topic0 DataFrame in Python or Rust.
+- Decode multiple logs from a single topic0 DataFrame in Python or Rust.

 ## Quick Start
 ### Rust Installation